sapphiredev/plugins/packages/scheduled-tasks/UPGRADING-v9-v10.md

 ### Error payload types

-The error listeners previously only returned the name of the task when an error was emitted, but now the event will not emit the associated Piece.
+The error listeners previously only returned the name of the task when an error was emitted, but now the event will provide the associated Piece.